kasiawalsh/its-just-trousers/README.md

 # 🎒 its-just-trousers

 A web app designed to support transgender students facing discrimination, bullying, or lack of support at school.
-The project was inspired by a real experience — and aims to share helpful links, guidance, and personal stories to support young people navigating difficult environments.
+The project was inspired by a real experience and aims to share helpful links, guidance, and personal stories to support young people navigating difficult environments.

+---

+## 🎯 Why this app matters

+**Filling a gap**: Many transgender young people face bullying, misunderstanding, or isolation at school.
+This app provides crucial guidance, support, and resources.

+**Empowerment**: It helps students feel less alone and more equipped to handle challenges.

+**Advocacy**: Promotes awareness and empathy.

 ---